chaklam-silpasuwanchai/Python-for-Data-Science/README.md

 This is the repository for the course Python for DSAI at Asian Institute of Technology.

+It contains mostly notebooks and datasets required for the lectures.

+Some resource worth mentioning:

+1. 0 - Reading Roadmap
+  - For those who wants to know what papers to read.
+I have listed ONLY the most important papers you need to read in the field of machine learning
+2. 0 - Installation
+  - For newbies who have trouble installing Python and other tools
+3. 0 - Course Notations
+  - Understanding notations is the first step towards conquering math, so take a look and familiarized with it

 This course is a 15 weeks course, each week having two labs of 3 hours each.

 The course is structured into 3 big components, mostly focusing on preprocessing and modeling perspectives: